 Janet also undertakes the paddock maintenance with strimming and clearing the poo.
 It doesn’t sound like fun but it’s great when your herd follow you with whatever task you are doing because they are so inquisitive!

-Janet is also an active member of the British Alpaca Society Welfare Committee.
+Janet is also an active member of the British Alpaca Society Welfare Committee and a British Alpaca Society Affiliate Trainer and runs workshops on farm in our purpose built facilities.

 If anyone is looking to improve the quality of their life, get more exercise or just enjoy the outside more we can definitely recommend alpacas.
 It is very therapeutic to watch and spend time with these gentle, intelligent animals and to sit in a field with them and listen to them humming (how they communicate to one another) is very relaxing.